World’s First Picture of ‘Black Hole’ :

-> The process was just painstaking to convert all the data into an image using novel computational tools developed by the collaboration.
+> The process was just painstaking to convert all the data into the world’s first picture of Black Hole using novel computational tools developed by the collaboration.

 And all these efforts and dedication of the team have paid very well with the perfect visual proof of the ‘Black Hole.’

-And this wouldn’t have been possible without the groundbreaking work on Black Hole by the Legendary Scientist ‘Stephen Hawking’.
+And capturing the world’s first picture of Black Hole wouldn’t have been possible without the groundbreaking work on Black Hole by the Legendary Scientist ‘Stephen Hawking’.

 This article is dedicated to the Legend ‘Stephen Hawking’ by ‘The Hoard Planet.‘